powerhousepro69/videoinfox/readme.md

 <br />
 DEFAULT DOWNLOAD LIST.

-ADD TO THE DEFAULT LIST WITHOUT LEAVING YOUR GUI.
+ADD VIDEO URL'S TO THE DEFAULT LIST IN VIDEOINFOX OR WITH THE videoinfox -a GUI KEYBOARD SHORTCUT

 ![Videoinfox download list help](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/DEFAULT-LIST.png)